 Do you want to find love, improve your circumstances, make your life easier?
 Recently, I posted about being a role model, being the best version of yourself, making sure your relationships are good, and today I want to talk about becoming your ideal self, letting go of anger, and introducing YOU 2.0 to all of your relationships.
-I’ve spent years researching this, and I will condense it down into what I think the most valuable things are to become a better person.
+I’ve spent years researching this (I’m still learning), but I will condense what I’ve researched down into what I think the most valuable things are for anyone to become a better person.

 So, how do you become a better person inside and out?
 Learn to love and accept yourself.
 Let go of anger.
 Be grateful.
 Understand that setbacks forge your refinement.
 Don’t seek to change anyone but yourself.
 Deal with the parts of your personality you like least, and recognize that you are an experience for those around you.
 Make a deliberate effort every day.